Last revision: February 2021.

 No player will be allowed on the field until he / she has completed and signed a registration/waiver form.

 Games are seven (7) innings long.
 There is however a 2H15 time limit.
 No new inning can start after 2H15 from the start of the game.
-The home plate umpire will advise both teams before the start of the “last” inning which will also be an “open” inning.
+Starting with semi finals in the playoffs efforts will be made to allow the games to go 7 innings even if the 2h15 time limit is exceeded.

 A batting order, as submitted to the score keeper, must be respected during the game.
 A batter caught taking a turn out of order will be called out.
 A team may remove a batter from the order and must advise the score keeper.
 The batter removed will be considered to be out of the game.